iterative/dvc.org/static/docs/user-guide/running-dvc-on-windows.md

 avoid antivirus scans on specific folders or files to improve the performance, then whitelist them in Windows Security as per [this](https://support.microsoft.com/en-in/help/4028485/windows-10-add-an-exclusion-to-windows-security) guide.
-For example, we can whitelist DVC binaries and executable file on Windows to speed up the processes.
+For example, we can whitelist DVC binary files on Windows to speed up the processes.

 ## Enable long folder/file paths